wenjiec0313/sep10-freedom-project/prep/content.md

   * Requires a computer
   * Minimal:Windows 7 and above; macOS 10.13 and above
   * In general a great software for astrophysics
+  ## Hardware/Devices used by astrophysicists
+  *Telescopes
+  *There's ground-based telescope used to observe stars and light that are visible on earth using a telescope There are also space-based telescopes where they're located on a space craft, helping us discover more about outer space
 ## Part B: possible future technology
 * Idea
   * Detail